pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 Interactive mode
 ----------------

-In interactive mode also known as :term:`REPL` mode, an interactive shell environment is within pywbemcli that allows typing pywbemcli commands, internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell of the user).
+In interactive mode (also known as :term:`REPL` mode), pywbem provides an interactive shell environment that allows typing pywbemcli commands, internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell of the user).